opendocsg/slw-judgments-backfill/2017_SGHC_91/report.md

 _Civil Procedure_ – _Costs_ – _Certificate for costs for more than two solicitors_

 [LawNet Editorial Note: The appeals to this decision in Civil Appeals Nos 55, 56, 57 and 58 of 2017 were allowed in part by the Court of Appeal on 17 January 2018.
-See [2018] SGCA 3.]
+See <span class="citation">[2018] SGCA 3</span>.]

 25 April 2017